joshperry/ovrly/readme.md

 There is also a `process::OnRender` event that allows code that runs in the render processes to be executed at the proper time, among a number of other events across different modules.

+Module local code is wrapped in an anonymous namespace to prevent symbol exports.

 ## Browser to Overlay Rendering

 The cef lib is in charge of creating the composited view of the off-screen browser, and it is OpenVR's job to render